Hope

 On World Homelessness Day Herefordshire came together to launch the Herefordshire Homeless Charter.
 The Charter sets out a vision where everyone has “access to a safe home, a supportive community, and the opportunity to thrive”.
 More than 30 organisations signed, from public services to faith groups, all pledging to work together towards that vision.
 Read more here.

-We’ve distributed around 1,400 copies of A Migrant’s Guide to the Praxis community, London Councils, and other organisations supporting migrants and refugees.
+We’ve distributed almost 1,500 copies of A Migrant’s Guide to the Praxis community, London Councils, and other organisations supporting migrants and refugees.

 The Guide helps you access services, build community, and take care of yourself before and after securing immigration status.
 It has been co-produced by people who have lived experience of navigating the complex immigration system in the UK.
 Knowledge is power!